 |n/a||Promotional Culture||30 CATs and 15 CATs|

-This course looks at the rise of promotional culture (public relations, advertising, marketing and branding), promotional intermediaries and their impact on society.
-The first part of the course will look at the history of promotional culture and will offer some conflicting theoretical approaches with which to view its development.
+This module looks at the rise of promotional culture (public relations, advertising, marketing and branding), promotional intermediaries and their impact on society.
+The first part of the module will look at the history of promotional culture and will offer some conflicting theoretical approaches with which to view its development.
 These include: professional/industrial and economic, political economy and other critiques, post-Fordist and postmodern perspectives, audience and consumer society accounts.
 The second part will look at specific case areas, investigating the ways promotion intervenes, interacts and mediates social relations and organisations.
 These sector studies include: fashion and taste, hi-tech commodities and innovation, news media and conflict in civil society, popular culture and creativity (film TV, music), celebrities and public figures, political parties and representation, and financial markets and value.
 In each of these areas questions will be asked about the influence of promotional practices on the production, communication and consumption of ideas and products as well as larger discourses, fashions/genres and socio-economic trends.

 Reading: S Cottle ed (2003) News, Public Relations and Power, Sage; M Lee ed.
 (2000) The Consumer Society Reader, Blackwell; S Lash and C Lury (2007) Global Culture Industry: The Mediation of Things, Polity, Cambridge; W Leiss, S Kline, S Jhally and J Botterill (2005) Social Communication in Advertising: Consumption in the Mediated Marketplace, Routledge; J Turrow and M McAllister eds.
 (2009) The Advertising and Consumer Culture Reader, Routledge, New York; R Sassatelli Consumer Culture: History, Theory and Politics; G Sussman ed.
 (2011) The Propaganda Society: Promotional Politics in Global Context, Peter Lang, New York; A Wernick (1991) Promotional Culture, Sage.